 - Here is what we know about various treatment ideas:

 - “Early Bird” fertilizer: This is a fertilizer, not a pesticide.
 It is not labeled as a pesticide for earthworms, despite claims that it may control them.
-Currently, there is no evidence that this product is effective at reducing jumping worms - though research is ongoing.
+Currently, there is no evidence that this product is effective at reducing jumping worms; research is ongoing.
 It is illegal to use fertilizer as a pesticide.

-- Tea seed pellets: This is also fertilizer and should not be used as a pesticide.
-Furthermore, tea seed pellets are registered for use or sale in Minnesota through the Minnesota Department of Agriculture, making it illegal for use.
+- Tea seed pellets: These are fertilizer and should not be used as a pesticide.
+Tea seed pellets are not registered for use or sale in Minnesota, making them illegal to use.

 - Insecticides: Earthworms are not insects, they are annelids.
 Insecticides must be used according to the label instructions for the target species on the label.